Does this patient have toxic effects of poisoning?

 Heparin use during dialysis stimulates the activity of lipoprotein lipases, subsequently increasing free fatty acid levels by triglyceride breakdown.
 This increases the free fraction of the previously mentioned drugs during the time that heparin is in use.

 Changes in protein binding of a drug can have a significant clinical effect in the setting of highly protein bound drugs with a narrow therapeutic index such as theophylline.
+Table II displays the protein binding of the drugs and toxins discussed in this chapter.

 A drug or toxin’s Vd is derived by dividing the total amount of drug in the body by its plasma concentration.
 It should be noted that this ratio often does not refer to a specific anatomic compartment in the body especially when it is large (i.e., > 1 L/kg) .